-No. Appearance Reason Asymmetrical layer thickness, especially of the first layer. lopsided leveling Appearance 2 and 3 are visible simultaneously
+No. Appearance Reason 1 lopsided leveling Appearance 2 and 3 are visible simultaneously

-No. Appearance Reason 2 2 Smearing of the extrusion and possibly clogging of the nozzle.
-3 The extruded strand is laid on the print bed instead of being spread. nozzle are too far apart.
-1 too close - Strands do not stick to the print bed but are being pulled away by the nozzle tip. (can be due to a wrong bed temperature also - better double-check) too far 4 Extrusion of rounded, unjoined strands.
+No. Appearance Reason 2 Smearing of the extrusion and possibly clogging of the nozzle.
+The extruded strand is laid on the print bed instead of being spread.
+Print bed and the nozzle are too far apart.
+3 Strands do not stick to the print bed but are being pulled away by the nozzle tip. (can be due to a wrong bed temperature also - better double-check 4 Extrusion of rounded, unjoined strands.
 Print bed and the nozzle are too far apart.